 Pronunciation of 'Corticosteroid'

-The word 'corticosteroid' originates from the combination of 'cortex' (Latin for 'bark' or 'outer layer'), 'steroid' (a type of organic compound), and the suffix '-oid' (meaning 'resembling').
+The word 'Corticosteroid' originates from the combination of 'cortex' (Latin for 'bark' or 'outer layer'), 'steroid' (a type of organic compound), and the suffix '-oid' (meaning 'resembling').

 Pronunciation Details